 What Is the Last Prisoner Project?

-With the number of legalized medical marijuana states now pushing 40, there still remains an estimated 40,000 people in prison on cannabis charges.
+With the number of legalized medical marijuana states , there still remains an estimated 40,000 people in prison on cannabis charges.
 The Last Prisoner Project is committed to freeing every last one of them.

 Founded in 2019, the LPP has gathered a team of leaders in social justice and drug policy reform, criminal and social justice advocates, policy and education experts, and cannabis industry leaders to put an end to the harm caused by unjust laws and policies.